salimoalfredo/salimoalfredo/README.md

 - 👋 Hi, I’m @salimoalfredo
-- 👀 I’m interested in python and java
+- 👀 I’m interested in python and go
 - 🌱 I’m currently learning playwright
 - 💞️ I’m looking to collaborate on open-source projects written in python
-- 📫 How to reach me @salimosasa on twitter
+- 📫 You can reach me at @salimosasa on twitter

 <!---
 salimoalfredo/salimoalfredo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.